davidfoord1/advent-of-code/intro.md

 As some kind of data analyst I am usually transforming and visualising data in Excel and R. I'm taking this as an opportunity to try out different kinds of operations and to pick up Python.
-I'd say it's stepping out of my comfort zone, but perhaps by nature of my apparent obsession, I'm stepping *into* it.